PPRC

 Slide Film & B&W

-Not just C-41.
-Use --mode e6 for slide film or --mode bw for black and white.
-No inversion, just clean 16-bit output.
+Not just C-41. --mode e6 keeps slide film positive (no inversion); --mode bw inverts black and white to clean greyscale.
+Both give you 16-bit output.

 Works With Your Tools